 There is a large secondary market where bonds are traded, but if you hold a bond to maturity, you’ll need to make sure the maturity date suits your portfolio.

 5. Determine if you can buy the bond

 The vast majority of bonds are traded in the over the counter (OTC) market and you need to find a bond broker to trade on your behalf.
 Over the counter bonds are available to retail and wholesale investors, however wholesale investors have a greater range of bonds to choose from.

 The Sydney Airport bond was issued in the wholesale OTC market and is available to both wholesale and retail investors through a bond broker.

 Every bond and company has risks.
 Do you know what they are and do the returns on offer adequately compensate you for the risks involved?

 7. Check the size of the issue

 The larger the issue, the likely greater the liquidity, as there will be a larger number of investors that hold the bond and it will be included in bond indices.
-The Sydney Airport bond raised AUD535 million on issue and given the size, we would expect it to have good liquidity.
+The Sydney Airport bond raised AUD300 million on issue and typically is available to trade either buying or selling.

 8. Confirm the bond has a credit rating